 New Century

-Vintage venue that once hosted Jimi Hendrix, now you can come here for a drop of Hendricks.
-New Century reopened as a revamped bar, casual dining spot and music venue in 2022.
-One of the most stylish bars in the city with its 60s retro stylings, the music venue upstairs has a striking light changing ceiling.
+One of the most stylish bars in the city with its 60s retro stylings, the music venue upstairs has an illuminated colour-changing ceiling.
 Food is served out of multiple kitchens from local indies that have made their names as pop ups.
 The statement bar has an impressive wine list and in summer, the outdoor terrace is a great place to pull up a chair and sip a summer cocktail or a cool glass of orange wine.
 It’s not as manically busy as some of the pavement terraces in the city, due to it being hidden away back from the road, so it’s one for a more relaxed affair.

 New Islington Marina

 New Islington Marina is just over the bridge from Ancoats and its waterside location is so cosmopolitan and elegant that it’s sometimes hard to believe you’re in Manchester.
-Here you’ll find Pollen’s sourdough sarnies and pastries, a massive choice of beers at Cask, and nibbles and natty wine at Flawd.
-It’s almost a prerequisite to bring your dog.
+Here you’ll find Pollen’s sourdough sarnies and pastries, a massive choice of beers at Cask, and nibbles and natural wine at Flawd.
+Plus, it’s almost a prerequisite to bring your dog.

 Peveril of the Peak

-One of Manchester’s oldest and most striking pubs, The Peveril of the Peak is famous for its lime green tiled exterior, and steadfast realness in a city full of modernisation and gimmickry.
+One of Manchester’s oldest and most striking pubs, The Peveril of the Peak is famous for its lime green tiled exterior.
 Inside, it’s genuinely like stepping back in time, with a curved bar all polished wood and stained glass, classic maroon pub carpets and vintage features.
 But we’re all about the outside right now and the Pev (as its mates call it) also boasts a small but lively beer garden.
 Even though it’s off Oxford Road, one of the city’s major highways, the Pev offers a calm spot to catch up with pals over a pint and put the world to rights away from the blaring music and hordes of party people.

 Rain Bar